lkeab/gaussian-grouping/README.md

 # Training and Masks Rendering
 Then refer to the [train document](./docs/train.md) to train your own scene.

+# Open-Vocabulary Segmentation
+For evaluation on the **LERF-Mask dataset** proposed in our paper, you can refer to the [dataset document](./docs/dataset.md).

 # 3D Object Removal and Inpainting
 You can select the 3D object for removal and inpainting after training.
 Details are in the [edit removal inpaint document](./docs/edit_removal_inpaint.md).